 The HTTPS server uses SNI to find the matching certificate against its common or subject alt name.
 This must therefore exactly match the name used to access the FireBrick or be a wildcard for the first level and match the rest, as per normal HTTPS certificates.
 If no match is found then HTTPS will not work.
 By default, if no certificate can be found for HTTPS, one is created, self signed (which will give a browser warning).
 This can be turned off in the web config settings for self-sign.
 Self signed certificates have limited life, are removed on reboot or expiry, and only a small number are retained in the certificate store at one time.
 If no SNI is provided, a self signed certificate matching the IP address literal is used on the assumption that this is what was used with the https:// protocol.
-Obviously the automated ACME process creates, and renews, a verified CA signed certificates, and possibly even HTTP access altogether.
+Obviously the automated ACME process creates, and renews, a verified CA signed certificate with the correct name, so is recommended.
+Once set up, you may wish to turn off self signed certificates, and possibly even HTTP access altogether.

-By default access is permitted using HTTP and HTTPS (directing to HTTPS if an ACME certificate has been set up), but you can lock down to HTTP only, HTTPS only, or redirection from HTTP to HTTPS.
+By default access is permitted using HTTP and HTTPS (directing to HTTPS if a suitable certificate has been set up), but you can lock down to HTTP only, HTTPS only, or redirection from HTTP to HTTPS.
 It is recommended that HTTPS is used for security reasons.
 FireBrick HTTPS works with all modern browsers (e.g. IE 10 and above, chrome, firefox, safari).
 It uses TLS1.2 only with TLS1.3 planned when appropriate.